• Skip to primary navigation

 • The crostini can be toasted in a variety of ways – pick either the air fryer, grill, or oven.

-• TO TOAST IN THE AIR FRYER: Put half of the baguette slices in the air fryer.
+• AIR FRYER INSTRUCTIONS: Put half of the baguette slices in the air fryer.
 Some overlap is okay.
 Cook at 380 degrees for 3 to 4 minutes, stopping once halfway through to flip.
 Watch the crostini during the last minute to insure they don't burn.
 Remove the slices from the air fryer, and cook the other half of the baguette slices in the same way.
 (Overfilling the air fryer basket makes for less than optimum results.)

-• TO TOAST ON THE GRILL: Heat outdoor grill to 400 degrees.
+• GRILL INSTRUCTIONS: Heat outdoor grill to 400 degrees.
 Lightly oil the baguette slices and grill on each side for a few minutes, until brown and toasted.
 Remove from grill.

-• TO TOAST IN THE OVEN: Preheat the oven to 350 degrees.
+• OVEN INSTRUCTIONS: Preheat the oven to 350 degrees.
 Put the baguette slices in a single layer on two baking sheets.
 Lightly rub oil on the slices.
 Bake for 15 to 20 minutes, stopping to flip the slices halfway through.

 • Slather each piece of toasted crostini with hummus.
 Sprinkle marinated cashews on top.
 Put a sliver of grilled artichoke heart onto each crostini.
 Serve on a platter.